-Output Indicator Annual Target Q1 Q2 Q3 Q4 refused within 90 working days of receipt per annum registration approved or refused within 90 working days of receipt by 31 March 2024 or refused within 90 working days of receipt by 30 June 2023 registration approved or refused within 90 working days of receipt by 30 September 2023 registration approved or refused within 90 working days of receipt by 31 December 2023 or refused within 90 working days of receipt by 31 March 2024 6.1 Number of progress reports on bilateral cooperation and multilateral obligations submitted to the minister annually 2 Reports on the implementation of bilateral cooperation and multilateral obligations signed off by the Minister annually: • Annual implementation report submitted to the Minister for signoff by 30 April 2023 • 1 Mid -term implementation report submitted to the Minister by 31 October 2023 for sign-off 1 Annual implementation report submitted by 30 April 2023 1 Mid-term implementation report submitted by 31 October 2023 7.1 Number of labour market trend reports produced per annum 4 Annual Labour market trend reports produced by 31 March 2024 These annual reports include: 1.
-Annual Labour Market Bulletin 2021/22 2.
-Job Opportunity and Unemployment in the SA 2021/22 3.
-Annual Labour Market Bulletin 2022 4.
-Annual Administrative Statistics report 2022 2 Annual Labour market trend reports produced.
+OUTPUT INDICATOR ANNUAL TARGET Q1 Q2 Q3 Q4 4.2 Percentage of collective agreements assessed and verified within 60 working days of receipt per annum 100% of collective agreements where parties are representative assessed and verified within 60 working days of receipt by 31 March 2024 100% of collective agreements assessed and verified within 60 working days of receipt by 30 June 2023 100% of collective agreements assessed and verified within 60 working days of receipt by 30 September 2023 100% of collective agreements assessed and verified within 60 working days of receipt by 31 December 2023 100% of collective agreements assessed and verified within 60 working days of receipt by 31 March 2024 4.3 Social Compact Framework developed and submitted to NEDLAC for adoption by 31 March 2024 Final Framework on Social Compact developed, tabled, and adopted at NEDLAC by 31 March 2024 Draft Framework on Social Compact developed by 30 September 2023 Implementation report of the framework on agreed areas submitted by 31 March 2024 for priority sectors as agreed to by social partners 5.1 Percentage of labour organisations' applications for registration approved or refused within 90 working days of receipt per annum 100% of labour organisations' applications for registration approved or refused within 90 working days of receipt by 31 March 2024 100% of labour organisations' applications for registration approved or refused within 90 working days of receipt by 30 June 2023 100% of labour organisations' applications for registration approved or refused within 90 working days of receipt by 30 September 2023 100% of labour organisations' applications for registration approved or refused within 90 working days of receipt by 31 December 2023 100% of labour organisations' applications for registration approved or refused within 90 working days of receipt by 31 March 2024 6.1 Number of progress reports on bilateral cooperation and multilateral obligations submitted to the minister annually 2 Reports on the implementation of bilateral cooperation and multilateral obligations signed off by the Minister annually: Annual implementation report submitted to the Minister for sign-off by 30 April 2023 1 Mid-term implementation report submitted to the Minister by 31 October 2023 for sign-off 1 Annual implementation report submitted by 30 April 2023 1 Mid-term implementation report submitted by 31 October 2023

+OUTPUT INDICATOR ANNUAL TARGET Q1 Q2 Q3 Q4 7.1 Number of labour market trend reports produced per annum 4 Annual Labour market trend reports produced by 31 March 2024 These annual reports include: Annual Labour Market Bulletin 2022/23 Job Opportunity and Unemployment in the SA 2022/23 Annual Industrial Action Report 2023 Annual Administrative Statistics report 2023 2 Annual Labour market trend reports produced.
 These annual reports include: 1.
-Annual Labour Market Bulletin 2021/22 2.
-Job Opportunity and Unemployment in the SA 2021/22 2 Annual Labour market trend reports produced.
+Annual Labour Market Bulletin 2022/23 2.
+Job Opportunity and Unemployment in the SA 2022/23 2 Annual Labour market trend reports produced.
 These annual reports include: 1.
-Annual Labour Market Bulletin 2022 2.
-Annual Administrative Statistics report 2022 8.1 Number of Research reports on the impact of labour legislation to the labour market produced per annum 2 research reports completed by 31 March 2024 1 Final report completed 1 Final report completed
+Annual Industrial Action Report 2023 2.
+Annual Administrative Statistics report 2023 8.1 Number of Research reports on the impact of labour legislation to the labour market produced per annum 2 research reports completed by 31 March 2024 1 Final report completed 1 Final report completed